Updated May 29, 2023

 Shri Digambar Jain Lal Mandir, commonly referred to as Lal Mandir, is a historic Jain temple in Delhi.
 It is opposite the renowned Red Fort and serves as the first Jain Temple in India.
 The Shree Agarwala Digambar Jain Panchayat Trust constructed the Temple to commemorate Lord Parashvanath and oversaw it.
 This article provides a comprehensive overview of the history and key features of Shri Digambar Jain Lal Mandir.

 The history of Lal Mandir dates back nearly 350 years.
-The Temple was constructed in 1658 and underwent expansion and renovation in the mid-nineteenth century.
+The Temple underwent expansion and renovation in the mid-nineteenth century, but its initial construction took place in 1658.
 According to historical records, during the Mughal era, the Mughal authorities permitted the building of a temporary structure to house a Jain temple in Shahjahanabad, a walled city under the rule of Emperor Jahangir.

 Balbhadra Jain, a Jain scholar, wrote that Mughal Emperor Shah Jahan built the Temple during his reign.
 Legend has it that a Jain commander in the Mughal army kept a statue of Tirthankara in his tent for worship, which led to the building of the Jain Temple in 1658.
 The Temple houses the icons of Lord Mahavira, the 24th Tirthankara, and Lord Adinath, the primary Tirthankara of Jainism.
 The builders constructed the current temple structures after the collapse of the Mughal Empire.